javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 ![](stack.svg)

-For stacks, the latest pushed item is received first, that's also called LIFO (Last-In-First-Out) principle.
+For stacks, the latest pushed item is received first, that's also called the LIFO (Last-In-First-Out) principle.
 For queues, we have FIFO (First-In-First-Out).

 Arrays in JavaScript can work both as a queue and as a stack.
 They allow you to add/remove elements, both to/from the beginning or the end.

-In computer science, the data structure that allows this, is called [deque](https://en.wikipedia.org/wiki/Double-ended_queue).
+In computer science, the data structure that allows this is called [deque](https://en.wikipedia.org/wiki/Double-ended_queue).

 **Methods that work with the end of the array:**